JGardner01/JGardner01.github.io/_posts/2024-03-22-Do-You-Expect-Me-To-Talk-Third-Year-Project.markdown

 - **Support for Large Files:** The project supports the transfer of large files by dividing them into smaller chunks for efficient and reliable transmission.

 #### Interface:
+- **Intuitive, User Friendly Design:** The interface is designed to be clean and easy to navigate, prioritising usability.
+Key features such as text, video, and file sharing options are easy to access through easy to find menus.
+- **Dynamic User Feedback:** When a new device attempts to join a PAN, the system provides clear, on screen notifications to the PAN leader, allowing them to promptly accept or reject the request.
+- **Real Time Updates Reflected On Connected Devices:** Changes such as new device connections or change in media streams are reflected in real time across connected devices.
+- **Device Recognition and Display:** Each device is represented with a custom device type icon and name, making it easier for users to manage their personal area network.
+This visual identification ensures the users can clearly see which device is performing specific actions within the PAN.
+- **Collapsible and Adaptive Design Elements:** Elements such as video streams and chat windows can be collapsed or expanded according to user preferences, providing flexibility and ensuring the best experience regardless of the device being used.

 #### No App Based System:
 - **Browser Based Solution:** This project provides a fully browser based solution that eliminates the need for any additional software installation or third party applications.
 This ensures universal accessibility across all devices that can run a modern web browser and therefore, simplifying the user experience and reducing common security risks commonly associated with third-party applications.